Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 1. **Inference Essentials**.
 In this section, we'll discuss key concepts of LLM inference and working with GPUs.

-2. **Inference Essentials**.
+2. **Inference Metrics**.
 In this section, we'll discuss latency and throughput and finding balance between them.

 3. **Inference Math**.
-In this section, we'll use our knowledge of transformer architectures to determine the optimal batch size for the inference of Llama-3.1-8B, and we'll be surprised with our findings.
+In this section, we'll use our knowledge of transformer architectures to determine the optimal batch size for inference, taking Llama-3.1-8B as our example.
+We anticipate our findings will be quite surprising!

 # Inference Essentials

 In the context of LLMs, **inference** is the process where the model takes in a given input (like a sentence or a question) and generates an output (like a response or a continuation of the text).
 It relies heavily on GPU acceleration and many optimization tricks to handle the intensive computations.
+Inference should be distinguished from **training** - during inference we don't update weights and, in particular, don't need gradients.

 In Topic 4, we discuss how inference operates and what are potential bottlenecks.
 In Topic 5, we'll be covering optimizations that make inference more efficient.

 ## Inference Process

 You can think of inference as the model's way of *"thinking"* and producing answers based on the patterns and knowledge it has learned during training.
 During inference, the model's parameters (weights and biases) are used to process the input and generate the output.
-In simple terms, **weights** determine the importance of each input feature, kind of like highlighting the key points in a text. **Biases**, on the other hand, help adjust the output along the way, ensuring it's accurate and relevant.
-Together, these parameters play a vital role in how the model understands the input and generates responses.

 Here is a schematic overview of the LLM inference steps: